AlbertTB/SBI_PYT_project/README.md

 curvature = eigenvalues[^0] / (np.sum(eigenvalues) + 1e-10)
 ```

-This approach is supported by research showing that binding sites typically exhibit high concavity compared to the rest of the protein surface[^1][^5].
+This approach is supported by research showing that binding sites typically exhibit high concavity compared to the rest of the protein surface[^2].

 ### Biochemical and Biophysical Foundations

 #### Hydrophobicity and Binding Site Formation

 Hydrophobic interactions are often the primary driving force in protein-ligand binding.
-The program incorporates the Kyte \& Doolittle hydrophobicity scale to characterize residues and evaluate their potential contribution to binding sites[^3].
-Research by Elucidating the multiple roles of hydration for accurate protein-ligand binding prediction has demonstrated that the balance between hydrophobicity and hydration plays a crucial role in binding affinity[^6].
+The program incorporates the Kyte \& Doolittle hydrophobicity scale to characterize residues and evaluate their potential contribution to binding sites.
+Research by Elucidating the multiple roles of hydration for accurate protein-ligand binding prediction has demonstrated that the balance between hydrophobicity and hydration plays a crucial role in binding affinity[^3].

 #### Solvent Accessibility and Binding Site Prediction